smoline/employee-database-with-csv-and-enumerable/README.md

-# TIY Database with CSV and Enumerables
+# Employee Database with CSV and Enumerables

 * This program is a continuation of the first:
   * All searching and deleting methods use a more appropriate enumerable instead of loop